xavierprice/super-cool-noughts-and-crosses/README.md

 # Noughts and Crosses Connect

-Inspired by the classic game of tic-tac-toe I bring to you a bigger and more complex game of naughts and crosses.
+Inspired by the classic game of tic-tac-toe, I bring to you a bigger and more complex game of noughts and crosses.